| Author |

 Let me know how things go.

-Mac |
+Mac

-Posted: Fri May 02, 2008 12:03 pm Post subject:
+Posted: Fri May 02, 2008 12:03 pm Post Subject:

 Its something thats long been discussed across these forums!

 I believe, working as a captive agent has it own benefits towards learning.
 The new agents do get an opportunity to gain in terms of a target oriented approach as well as obtain a few tips from the more experienced ones.
 2-3 successful years of working as a captive agent could truly help you in the long run.
-On the other hand I'd recommend an initial break as an independent agent for those who already started off their career with a pretty good network of personal contacts that helps them create valuable databases from day one. _________________ Register Now to have your Insurance queries solved. |
+On the other hand I'd recommend an initial break as an independent agent for those who already started off their career with a pretty good network of personal contacts that helps them create valuable databases from day one.

-Posted: Fri May 02, 2008 6:27 pm Post subject:
+Posted: Fri May 02, 2008 06:27 pm Post Subject:

 Hi JS Horne and Welcome!

-| Quote: | | I have not committed to anyone, but I am planning to work with an independent agency that primarily sells US Health Group and targets small businesses. |
+I have not committed to anyone, but I am planning to work with an independent agency that primarily sells US Health Group and targets small businesses.

 Working with an already established independent agent obviously gives you an advantage in that you have prospects to see from the list of the agent's current customers.
 Will this agent allow you to call on his existing customers, without any limitations?